About 70% of computer users suffer from eye strain, known as ‘Computer Vision Syndrome’.

 LEARN MORE: Guide to Vision Therapy for Adults

-If you believe you have CVS, contact an eye doctor near you to schedule an appointment, so that you can receive treatment to alleviate any symptoms you may be experiencing.
+If you believe you have computer eye strain, contact an eye doctor near you to schedule an appointment, so that you can receive treatment to alleviate any symptoms you may be experiencing.

 Digital Eye Strain: Myths and Facts »